isthari/hq-reporter-chromium/chromecast/base/reactive_java.md

 all observers have been notified.
 This allows a deterministic and unastonishing order of execution for the above example: the log will show "enter", followed immediately by "exit".

+We call this property *re-entrancy safety*. `Controller`s are *re-entrant-safe*.
+What this guarantees is that all observers are notified of all changes, and any observer that imposes its own change (including indirect changes) will not have that change take effect until all observers are notified of the current change.

 Note that if you `set()` a controller with a value that is never `null` inside an activation handler, **you will get an infinite loop**.